idesignzone/knowledgebase/docs/getting-started.md

 ---
 ## What is Gridbox

-Gridbox is a headless Wordpress website builder that makes use of [Wordpress](https://wordpress.org/ "WordPress") backend and default [Gutenberg](https://wordpress.org/gutenberg/ "Gutenberg") editor to create and manage your website content and display in a [Gridsome](https://gridsome.org/ "Gridsome") website.
+Gridbox is a headless Wordpress website builder that makes use of [Wordpress](https://wordpress.org/ "WordPress") and its default [Gutenberg](https://wordpress.org/gutenberg/ "Gutenberg") editor to create and manage your website content and display in a [Gridsome](https://gridsome.org/ "Gridsome") website.

 ## Prerequisite

-Traditional [WordPress](https://wordpress.org/ "WordPress") consist of the admin panel and the front-end that are tied together.
+Traditional [WordPress](https://wordpress.org/ "WordPress") consist of the admin panel and the website that are tied together.
 A headless WordPress in the other hand do separate these.
 Make sure your development environment is ready for both back-end and front-end.

 **Recommended setup to run WordPress**